santiagoviteri01/santiagoviteri01.github.io./README.md

 By transforming the news data into tokenized sequences and using embeddings, I aim to extract useful information that can indicate whether players are likely to start in upcoming matches.
 This approach is designed to help FPL managers make more informed decisions.

 ## Model Architectures
-### RNN Model
+### LSTM-RNN Model
-The RNN model is designed to capture the temporal dependencies in text data from news articles that impact FPL player performance and decision-making.
+The LSTM-RNN model is designed to capture the temporal dependencies in text data from news articles that impact FPL player performance and decision-making.
 It helps understand how sequential context in the text (like match updates or injury reports) can influence FPL strategies.

 -Input Layer: Tokenized and preprocessed text sequences representing news articles or reports are input into the model.

 -Embedding Layer: Converts each word into dense vector representations of size 100 to capture semantic meaning.

 -RNN Layers: The model includes two stacked RNN layers with 128 hidden units each, which process the input sequentially.
 The recurrent layers capture temporal relationships between words in the news articles.

--Dropout Layer: Regularization is applied via a dropout layer with a dropout rate of 0.2 to prevent overfitting.

 -Fully Connected (Dense) Layer: The output from the RNN layers is passed through a fully connected layer with a linear activation function.